Skip to main content

 SUGAR HOUSE HEALTH CENTER

-• Charles J. Parker, M. D., is a Professor of Medicine in the Division of Hematology and Hematologic Malignancies, Department of Internal Medicine, at the University of Utah, the Huntsman Cancer Institute and the George E. Whalen VA Medical Center, Salt Lake City, UT.
-As a Hematologist, his clinical interests include paroxysmal nocturnal hemoglobinuria, hemochromatosis and porphyria.
+• Charles J. Parker, M. D., is a Professor of Medicine in the Division of Hematology and Hematologic Malignancies, Department of Internal Medicine, at the University of Utah and the Huntsman Cancer Institute, Salt Lake City, UT.
+As a Hematologist, his clinical interests include paroxysmal nocturnal hemoglobinuria (PNH), hemochromatosis and porphyria.

 Dr. Parker received his MD from The University of North Carolina, Chapel Hill.
-He received training in medicine and Hematology from the North Carolina Memorial Hospital, Chapel Hill and Duke University.
-In the past, Dr. Parker served as President of the International Paroxysmal Nocturnal Hemoglobinuria Interest Group.
-He is currently Editor-in-Chief of The Hematologist.
+He received training in medicine and hematology from the North Carolina Memorial Hospital, Chapel Hill and Duke University, respectively.
+In the past, Dr. Parker served as President of the International Paroxysmal Nocturnal Hemoglobinuria Interest Group and Editor-in-Chief of The Hematologist.

 For questions regarding Dr. Parker's practice, our clinical programs or for help identifying the right Hematology specialist for you or for your family member, please feel free to contact our Clinical Care Specialist/New Patient Coordinator at http://www.huntsmancancer.org or (801) 587-4630.